apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Musk, Ramaswamy visit Capitol Hill to discuss Trump's DOGE vision for cutting government waste**
+**Wubuntu: The lovechild of Windows and Linux nobody asked for**

-You can read more about it [here](https://www.foxnews.com/politics/musk-ramaswamy-visit-capitol-hill-discuss-trumps-doge-vision-cutting-government-waste).
+You can read more about it [here](https://www.theregister.com/2024/12/05/wubuntu/).

 ## Requirements
 - Python 3.8